ramapriyan912001/tp/docs/DeveloperGuide.md

 ### Search for groups

-1. Search for groups in GroupPage
+1. Search for groups in GroupsPage

     1. Prerequisites: The preloaded data for groups are not modified.
 (No groups are removed or added)